Running Tests

 --temp <path>

-Sets a path to directory for temporary files of Tester.
-Default value is returned by sys_get_temp_dir().
-When default value is not valid, you will be noticed.
+Sets the path to the directory for Tester's temporary files.
+The default value is returned by sys_get_temp_dir().
+You will be notified if the default value is not valid.

-If we are not sure which directory is used, we can run Tester with the --info parameter.
+If you are unsure which directory is being used, run Tester with the --info parameter.

 --colors 1|0